 BIG TECH COMPANIES

-Other large tech companies that have research and development efforts in quantum computing include Hewlett Packard (HP), Intel, Northrup Grumman, Lockheed Martin, Microsoft, AT&T and Raytheon.
+Other large tech companies that have research and development efforts in quantum computing include Hewlett Packard (HP), Intel, Northrup Grumman, Lockheed Martin, Microsoft, AT&T, and Raytheon.
 Not all these companies are actually building quantum computers; some are developing quantum sensors, quantum simulators and other related technologies.

 There’ve been so many quantum startups over the last decade, it’s hard to keep up.
-The journal Nature recently published a nice infographic breaking down the hundreds of millions of dollars that have been pouring into quantum startups from private investors in recent years.

-As shown by both of these studies, private-equity funding for quantum computing startups really gained traction after 2011.
+Venture capital funding for quantum computing startups really gained traction after 2011.
 The timing is no coincidence: Private investment picked up pretty rapidly after the quantum computing startup D-Wave Systems sold a quantum computer to Google, which was displayed in 2012 at NASA’s Ames Center.
 This development provided a first data point for the commercial viability of quantum computing.

 As with large tech companies, many quantum startups are not actually building quantum computers.
 For example, many of them are developing other types of quantum technologies, including software, instrumentation and communication.